yusuke-dna/cadnano-tools/README.md

 - All ends of staples are at least three base away from staple crossover. (configurable by optional arguments `-distance`)
 - The length of all split staples should be within the specified range, ≥ 20 and ≤ 80 by default. (configurable by optional arguments `-min` and `-max`)
 - The most preferable breaking point is selected from all possible combinations based on its `score`.
 The score represents the quality of split staples.
 A shorter staple is preferable (minimum length staple has twice the score as maximum length staple), a higher split number is preferable (score is the sum of individual split staple scores), and a seeding domain above 13 is more preferable than one above 11 (1:0.3).
 - Calculation is limited up to 10 000 patterns per cycle.
-If exceed, top 100 (by score) patterns are filtered to next breaking point search. (configurable by optional arguments `-limit` and `-filter`)
+If exceed, top 100 (by score) patterns are filtered to next breaking point search. (configurable by optional arguments `-limit` and `-filter`) Note that a weight applied to reduce calculation cost for staples with low divesity.

 _See the reference at the bottom for the theoretical/experimental background about `seeding domain`._